Codecademy/docs/content/numpy/concepts/built-in-functions/terms/amax/amax.md

 print("Your randomised 2-dimensional array of integers is:") print(randnums)
-print("The maximum value contained in the the flattened array is:") print(np.amax(randnums))
+print("The maximum value contained in the flattened array is:") print(np.amax(randnums))

 print("Returns maxima along first axis (axis=0):")